Van-Ziegelstein/Shadow-Tune/README.md

   reload should not be re-initiated.
 However, the program's "server" is by no means a complete implementation and this leads to some peculiar behavior.
 First off, do not try to throw a webbot at this thing.
   Nothing outside of `GET` and `POST`requests is implemented and even those are only **partially** handled.
-In particular, any `GET` query for something other than the document root will result in the main page being returned (and thus reloaded).
+In particular, any `GET` query for something other than the document root will be redirected to the main page (potentially triggering a reload).
   This is a more notable issue than originally anticipated, as the browser will often query a set of standard files that it expects to reside on a normal "server".
 This may lead to a situation where the parser of the game files returns its log to the browser, only to be immediately followed by a page reload in a subsequent connection.
 In such a case, the user might never see